Best aero cloners—top 3 cloning machines 2022. The best aeroponic cloning machines for cannabis. Root plant cuttings fast with 100% success.

-Here’s from EZ-Clone:
+Here’s advice from EZ-Clone:

 The best water quality for rooting clones?

 Water quality is crucial when using a cloning machine for your cuttings.
 Make sure your water source is clean!
-Spring water, purified, reverse osmosis (R/O), or fresh rain water are all good options.
-Best pH levels for the water is 5.7 – 6.5.
+Spring water, purified water, and filtered rainwater are all suitable options.

-What is the right water temperature for clone machines
+The best water temperature for clone machines?

 Do I need to add nutrients or hormones?

-Cannabis plants are photosensitive, responding to changes in the light hours per day(excluding c. ruderalis aka autoflowers).
-An annual herb, cannabis has separate growth and budding stages.
-Cuttings should be in their vegetative growth cycle, as they are beginning their growth.
-To do this it is important to make sure you have at least 16 hours of light per day on them.
+Cannabis plants are photosensitive (excluding c. ruderalis aka autoflowers), responding to changes in the light hours per day.
+As an annual herb, cannabis has separate growth and flowering stages.
+Cuttings should be in their vegetative growth cycle as they are beginning their growth.
+You’ll need to ensure your cuttings are getting at least 16 hours of light per day in vegetative growth.
 18 hours or more of light per day is optimal.